udacity/create-your-own-adventure/check-your-phone.md

-You look up and suddenly, there is a woman in front of you.
-She tells you to get off your phone, because "You're on vacation in Paris!"
+You look up and suddenly, there is a woman in front of you who says "You are on vacation in Paris!"